swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 opt out of certain default rendering behavior.

-If you're curious about the full capabilities of the `theme-settings.json` file, you can check out the latest Open API specification for the it [here][1], which documents all valid settings that could be present.
+If you're curious about the full capabilities of the `theme-settings.json` file, you can check out the latest Open API specification for it [here][1], which documents all valid settings that could be present.

 Let's walk through some basic examples of customizing the appearance of